- Archives Home →

 April 5, 2012

 Savage New Territory: Trickle Down TyrannyIn the "Acknowledgments" at the end of his new book Trickle Down Tyranny, Michael Savage states that this book is his "most seminal work."
-Since "seminal" means, "strongly influencing later events," Savage is offering a prediction about -- not ...
+He probably will be proven right.
+Savage is breaking fresh ground and planting original seeds.

 -